 No. There are not currently any flight routes that operate between Cancun International Airport and Merida Manuel Crescencio Rejón International Airport (MID).
 An airline called MAYair did operate on this route in the past, but this was stopped during the global pandemic.

 Considering the short distance (303km) between the two cities, it isnt really worthwhile or environmentally friendly to fly from Cancun to Merida anyway.
 Maybe this reroute will open again in the future but it appears that no Mexican airlines have immediate plans on the horizon.

 The Yucatan capital of Merida is well worth visiting.
 While this gorgeous colonial settlement has largely flown under the radar until recently, Merida is slowly starting to get the attention it deserves.

 The city is characterised by its opulent, grand colonial mansions, cobbled streets and passageways and ornate, colourful houses.
 Many of these old buildings have been converted into stylish Merida restaurants and bars, while still retaining their original charm.

 You could easily dedicated a week to your Merida itinerary, exploring the city’s various parks and plazas and barely feel that you have scratched the surface.
 The city makes a great base for travelling out to archeological sites like the Uxmal ruins, Dzibilchaltun and Mayapan, as well as Northern Yucatan beach towns like Progreso.

 Getting from Merida to Cancun

-Although Merida does have its own international airport (MID) and it is conveniently located within the heart of the city center, it operates on a very limited number of international flight routes.
-So, depending on where you are going, you will likely have to transfer to Mexico City.
+After travelling from Cancun to Merida, you may need to make the reverse journey from Merida to Cancun for your international flight back out of the country.
+(Although Merida does have its own international airport (MID) and it is conveniently located within the heart of the city centre, it operates on a very limited number of international flight routes).